 - Knowledge of angles, trends, and topics that will resonate best with your audience, whether they’re consumers and users, or other tech companies

-How do you choose the right tech PR company?
+How do you choose the right tech PR firm?

 Now that we’ve covered why it can be a good idea for tech companies to work specifically with tech PR agencies, let’s look at what criteria you should be using to choose the right one—or evaluate the one you’re working with now.